conradakunga/Blog/_posts/2025-05-25-designing-building-packaging-a-scalable-testable-net-open-source-component-part-20-amazon-s3-storage.md

 This is accessed and manipulated using three objects:

-1. [AmazonS3Client](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/S3/TS3Client.html), that interfaces at a lower level,
+1. [AmazonS3Client](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/S3/TS3Client.html), which interfaces at a lower level,
-2. [TransferUtility](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/S3/TTransferUtility.html), a higher level interface with convenience methods for dealing with uploads and downloads
+2. [TransferUtility](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/S3/TTransferUtility.html), a higher-level interface with convenience methods for dealing with uploads and downloads
 3. [AmazonS3Util](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/S3/TS3Util.html) for bucket verifications

-Similar to our `AzureBlobStorageEngine`, we will have **two** buckets - one to store the **file data**, and another to store the **file metadata**.
+Like our `AzureBlobStorageEngine`, we will have **two** buckets - one to store the **file data**, and another to store the **file metadata**.

 We will begin by implementing a class to store some preliminary settings (likely to change to factor in additional AWS concerns like authentication)